Erallie/voicely-translate/legal/privacy-policy.md

 ### Purchase Information

-When credits are purchased through Ko-fi, the Service may receive information included in Ko-fi's webhook notification, such as transaction identifiers, purchase amount, currency, shop-item information, and the message supplied with the order.
+When credits are purchased through Ko-fi, the Service receives information included in Ko-fi's webhook notification that is necessary to verify and process the purchase.
+This may include:

+- The Ko-fi transaction/message ID.
+- The purchase amount and currency.
+- The purchased Shop item's identifier.
+- The message included with the order.
+- The server-specific `VT-XXXXXX` code contained in that message.

-The Service uses the `VT-XXXXXX` code in the order message to associate purchased credits with a Discord server.
+The `VT-XXXXXX` code is associated with a Discord server ID so that purchased credits can be assigned to the correct Discord server.

-Payment-card or bank-account details are processed by the payment provider and are not required by Voicely Translate to activate credits.
+Payment-card and bank-account details are processed by Ko-fi and its payment providers and are not received or stored by Voicely Translate.

 ### Technical and Diagnostic Information